What is Warrior Online Learning?

 Is there a deadline to enroll?

 We completely understand the uncertainty of these ever-changing times!
 Because of that, we will have a fairly flexible enrollment process, focused on what is best for the student.
-After you complete the enrollment request form, Mrs. Clark will contact you to create a schedule for your child and to provide an orientation to the system.
+After you complete the enrollment request form, a guidance counselor will contact you to create a schedule for your child and to provide an orientation to the system.

 Please Note: If your child has an IEP, we will need to have an IEP team discussion prior to starting online learning, so that we are sure your child’s needs can be met in an online environment.